o1-labs/proof-systems/arrabiata/notes.md

 The contiguous array is passed as a parameter on the stack to the function.
 The CPU cache should be big enough to handle for low-degree folding schemes (like 5 or 6).

+### Next steps

+- [x] Method to compute cross-terms (2502)
+- [ ] Change EC scalar multiplication to use the permutation argument later.
+  -> 1 day
+- [ ] Permutation argument -> 2-3 days
+  - We don't necessarily need it in folding because it is linear.
+- [ ] Coining challenges + verification en circuit
+- [ ] Compute cross-terms with the existing expressions and commit to it + pass as public input
+- [ ] Compute challenge r